Reasons to Visit

 Less famous than the temples at Angkor or Borobodur, Pagan is unquestionably one of the 'must sees' in Asia.
 There are over 3,000 temples here, and a popular way to see them is via a hot-air balloon trip.

-Once called Yangon, Rangoon is the capital of Burma and still retains much of its colonial character.
+Once called Yangon, Rangoon is the former capital of Burma and still retains much of its colonial character.
 A highlight has to include the magnificent Shwedagon pagoda.

 14 1/2 hours (Yangon, via Bangkok)